cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 can be used to wrap any protobuf message by encoding both its type URL and value.
 We avoid using `Any` during the encoding phase because these URLs can be long and we want to keep encoded messages small.
-We are not, however, sending the "signing document" (encoded in JSON) over the wire or storing it on nodes, therefore using `Any` for signing not add any encoding overhead.
+We are not, however, sending the `SignDoc` (encoded in JSON) over the wire or storing it on nodes, therefore using `Any` for signing does not add any encoding overhead.

 ```proto
 // app/codec/codec.proto